Chamber of Authorized Auditors of Serbia

 SMO 7: International Financial Reporting Standards

-KoR reports that it is an active participant in policy dialogues on corporate sector accounting standards in Serbia and provides comments on draft accounting legislations.
-It also contributes to the IFRS and IFRS for SME translation process through participation in the MoF’s translation review Committee.
+KoR reports that it is an active participant in policy dialogues on corporate sector accounting standards in Serbia with the MoF, Chamber of Commerce, and universities, and provides comments on draft accounting legislation.
+It also contributes to the IFRS and IFRS for SME translation process through participation in the MoF’s translation review committee.

-Moreover, the Chamber supports implementation of the standards though the incorporation of standard-related topics in its educational programming.
+Moreover, KoR indicates it supports implementation of the standards through its educational programming—both IPD and CPD.
 KoR also provides regular updates to its members on the international developments in the area and changes to the standards.

 IFAC bears no responsibility for the information provided in the SMO Action Plans prepared by IFAC member organizations.
 Please see our full Disclaimer for additional information.